 We went looking for innovative, fun, or just thoughtful campaigns airlines have used to get their name out there, lend a helping hand, and show they are more than just large companies looking to make a buck.
+When brainstorming for public relations campaign ideas looks no further than some of these great campaigns for inspiration.

 Here are three of the leading Public Relations campaigns for airline companies: